demetreades/win10guide/README.md

 ### Fonts & Glyphs

-[Nerd Fonts](https://www.nerdfonts.com/font-downloads) definitely are the most famous, you can go there to choice, not all fonts supports all glyphs but [Meslo](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/Meslo) will cover almost everything.
+[Nerd Fonts](https://www.nerdfonts.com/font-downloads) definitely are the most famous, you can go there to choice, not all fonts supports all glyphs but [MesloLGM Nerd Font](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/Meslo) will cover almost everything.

 Install some fonts and change them via PowerShell's `Properties` by right clicking the window title.
 Other things you can do there are to give some transparency for the background, **enable** `CTRL+SHIFT+V` for copy/paste and **disable** the annoying scroll forwarding.